 He has two daughters, Lauren and Paige, who both live in Charleston, SC.
 His wife, Carol, has two children, Tanner and Cameron, from a previous marriage.

-Matt Davis, Executive Vice President and Chief Operating Officer at Paragon Bank, has more than 24 years of experience working in banking and finance, the last 18 of which have been with Paragon.
+Matt Davis, Executive Vice President and Chief Operating Officer of Paragon Bank’s North Carolina Region, has more than 24 years of experience working in banking and finance, the last 18 of which have been with Paragon.
 His areas of expertise include overseeing day-to-day operations within the bank, as well as credit administration, marketing, audit, and compliance.
 He previously served as the Chief Credit Officer for the bank and as well as a lending officer.

 Prior to joining Paragon, Matt worked as a corporate banker in Charlotte, North Carolina with a marketing emphasis on operating companies with revenues between $10 million and $100 million.
 A career change took him to work for Bob Hatley at Centura Bank in Cary, North Carolina where Matt focused on lending to commercial businesses and real estate as a commercial account officer.
 In 1998, Matt left Centura Bank with Bob Hatley to start Paragon Bank, and has been with the bank since that time.